synapsecns/sanguine/docs/bridge/docs/03-RFQ/05-Canceling/index.md

 If there is already a [proof] on file for the transaction, then cancellation will be prevented.
 (IE: Cannot attempt to [cancel] a transaction which appears to have already been successfully completed)

+### Effects of a cancel transaction

-Regardless of the manner of cancellation, the [User]'s originally deposited funds will be transferred from FastBridge escrow back to the [User].
+Regardless of the manner of cancellation, the [User]'s escrowed funds will be transferred from FastBridge back to the `originSender` of the original [bridge] transaction.

+Additionally, a [BridgeDepositRefunded](https://vercel-rfq-docs.vercel.app/contracts/interfaces/IFastBridge.sol/interface.IFastBridge.html#bridgedepositrefunded) event will be emitted.